p4ulor/Object-Detector-App/README.md

 ## Todo
 - installing through .apk not working "app not installed as package appears to be invalid"
-- when scale is 4:3 gemini chat container should occupy half of the screen
 - Add sfx
 - Shrink and obfuscate apk https://developer.android.com/build/shrink-code#obfuscate using proguard. check results with https://github.com/Konloch/bytecode-viewer
 - CI & CD: